aalfiler/Seriously_Delinquent/README.md

 - Ryan

 ##  Project Description
 - Utilizing personal data submitted by applicants, we’re going to use (XYZ Model) to quantify the magnitude of risk and predict ‘creditworthiness” to reject or approve issuing credit cards.
+We will then create a chat bot to assess an provide and immediate decision to an application.

 https://colab.research.google.com/drive/1ZANriFDfMgfxqpOxnZMHuMNxAcY48Az8?usp=sharing